- This story is regularly updated for relevance. Last updated: July 12, 2021

 Here’s how Vox explained how Moderna could accomplish that: “… Developers only need to modify the code of DNA or mRNA to tweak the vaccine to reorient it to new variants, something they can do quickly if necessary.
 But while it may be possible to alter the vaccine to adapt to new mutations, it’s not ideal: It requires expensive changes in the vaccine production process and eats up valuable time.”

 The Pfizer vaccine also appears to work against the variants.
 As noted by CNN, some of the antibodies created by the vaccines were not effective against some of the mutations, but the many varied antibodies that appeared in the bodies of volunteers was enough to keep the mutations at bay overall.
 Those who have received both doses of the Pfizer vaccine reportedly have had positive responses against the U.K. and South Africa variants.

 “When you start putting all these mixtures of antibodies together, what it means is that together they can take care of the variants,” Dr. Michel Nussenzweig of the Rockefeller University, told CNN.

 Meanwhile, researchers said the AstraZeneca vaccine could be ready to fight the variants by the fall of 2021, because, according to the BBC, “tweaking [the] vaccine was a relatively quick process.”
-But the country of South Africa has paused the distribution of the AstraZeneca vaccine, and it’s still not approved for use in the U.S. It’s also had issues with whether its data is accurate, but so far, AstraZeneca hasn’t been shown to protect against the variant that originated in that country.
+But the country of South Africa has paused the distribution of the AstraZeneca vaccine, and it’s still not approved for use in the U.S. It’s also had issues with whether its data is accurate, but so far, AstraZeneca hasn’t been shown to protect against the variant from South Africa.